gsi-upm/docon/README.md

 ----------------------
 Documents can be translated via the Web Interface, through the REST interface, or via Command-Line.

-The Generator endpoint takes these parameters:
+DoCon's endpoint takes these parameters:

  * input (i): The original file to be translated
  * informat (f): The format of the original file